 The Educational Psychology program is committed to the dissemination and development of knowledge and skills in human learning and cognition, development, and motivation.
 We use quantitative and qualitative methods to study how people's thinking, motivation, and behavior change across time.
 We study how different social settings like classroom, family, work, and peers affect people's well-being, learning and behavior.
 The study of educational psychology is relevant to teachers, coaches, athletes, nurses, counselors, software developers, trainers, social workers, program evaluators, and administrators.

 Educational psychologists attempt to understand how:

 - how to improve learning, academic achievement, and motivation to improve human performance

 - development influences learning and well-being

 - society influences learning and behavior

-- school influences on students' development in other settings
+- school influences students' development in other settings

 The master’s degree program requires at least 33 credit hours.
-Students enrolled in the MEd take a 4 hour comprehensive exam at the end of the program.
 Students enrolled in the MA do a thesis or research manuscript that demonstrates research competence and includes an oral defense of the paper.
 The MA is the preferred degree for students who intend to pursue a PhD.